Sumiteshwark/Java_core/readme1.txt

 => Overriding (Run time polymorphism) - Method overriding is the act of declaring a method in a subclass that is already present in a parent class.Details are in l3_function_overriding.java.

 => Abstract class
-=> We cannot make object of abstract class.
+// => We cannot make object of abstract class.
 But can make object of child class of this class.
-=> If we write abstract before function, then we cannot define anything inside that function.
+// => If we write abstract before function, then we cannot define anything inside that function.
 Ex- abstract void f1();
+// => If we define abstract keyword inside the class then we must have to define that class abstract.
+// => If we call the abstract function in the child class, then we also have to make child class abstract.
+So, to prevent this we use overriding, means we can define the same function in child class.So, from this we can make object of child class.
+// => We can make constructor in abstract class.
+Aulthough constructor executes at the time of object creation.
+But we cannot make object of abstract class.
+But we can make object of child class of this class at that time super() is called default and the constructor of parent or abstract class is called.
+=> For more go to l4_abstract_class.java

+=> Interface
+=> We cannot make object of interface also.
-=> In interface by default every member is public, static and final.
+=> In interface by default every member(like int x;) is public, static and final.
+And every function(also called method) is by default public and abstract.
+=> we cannot define anything inside function in interface.
+Ex- void f1(); But we can define using static keyword after Java-8..
+Ex- static void f2(){int x;}.
+=> Can achieve multiple Inheritance by interface.
+=> For more go to l5_interface_class.java